antifuchs/apply-inovelli-defaults/README.md

 # Caution

-Beware that this tool is heavily under development, and will absolutely destroy your switches if given the exactly right config parameters.
+If you use this, it will absolutely destroy your switches (possibly causing fires and other exciting electrical problems) if given wrong-enough config parameters.
 If it breaks anything, you get to keep both parts.

 This tool is written in Rust (which let me write this over the course